Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Results

 However, other studies find that there is an apparent link between AGN activity and gas depletion in dwarf galaxies \citep{bradford_effect_2018,ellison_atomic_2019}.
 Though we note that because of either flux limits or the limited validity of the BPT diagram for identifying AGN in low-mass dwarfs \citep[e.g.][]{cann_limitations_2019}, these studies are currently restricted to the LMC-mass dwarf regime ($9.0 \lesssim \log(M_\mathrm{stellar}) \lesssim 9.5$), whilst no systematic studies of the impact of AGN activity on the neutral gas content have been carried out in the low-mass dwarf regime.
 Indeed the study by \citet{ellison_atomic_2019} focuses on HI stacks from the ALFALFA 100\% data release with the lowest mass bin ($9.0 < \log(M_\mathrm{stellar}) < 9.6$) containing 50 AGN galaxies (and 9951 non-AGN galaxies, allowing for efficient matching of the comparison sample in terms of stellar mass and SFR), which have on average significantly lower HI masses than their no-AGN counterparts.
 The \citet{bradford_effect_2018} study supplements the data from the ALFALFA 70\% data release with deeper HI data of dwarf galaxies with stellar masses $7.0 < \log(M_\mathrm{stellar}) < 9.5$, allowing them to focus on individual galaxies in the dwarf regime rather than comparing stacks.
 They find nine gas-depleted galaxies in their isolated sample with intermediate to large BPT distances, however, these galaxies are all in the mass range $9.2 < \log(M_\mathrm{stellar}) < 9.5$, which can at least partly be attributed to the issues with standard optical emission line ratios for identifying AGN in lower-mass dwarfs.
 Furthermore, they also note that due to the bias towards gas-rich galaxies in flux-limited surveys of HI emission, low-mass galaxies that have been significantly depleted of their HI gas may be missed by these surveys \citep[also see][]{koribalski_1000_2004,giovanelli_arecibo_2005}.
 Interestingly though \citet{bradford_effect_2018} find that the gas-depleted, low-mass, isolated galaxies with large BPT distances are red and compact with old stellar populations and no distinguishable signs of star formation -- inconsistent with the general population of isolated galaxies in the same stellar mass range.

 Forthcoming surveys with LSST and SKA will significantly improve upon our knowledge of the AGN -- neutral gas connection in dwarf galaxies.
 Promisingly, LSST will also be able to identify dwarf AGN via their optical variability allowing for a BPT-independent method that can be extended down to low-mass dwarfs \citep[e.g.][]{baldassare_identifying_2018,davis_radio_2022}.
-More reliable BH mass measurements at the low-mass end of the galaxy population are also crucially needed to properly correlate these findings with integrated BH activity rather than just instantaneous AGN detections.